epfl-si/xaas-admin/OpenShift-install.md

 ### Add superuser

+**NOTE:** If you plan to import a full DB backup, you can skip this step because users will also be imported in database.
+See below for procedure to import data in database.

 If there is still no superuser defined, we have to create one.
 **!!!BE CAREFUL TO DO THIS BEFORE TRYING FIRST CONNECTION ON DJANGO!!!**